Daryes/ansimulator/README.md

 cd ansimulator
 ln -s $( readlink -f ../ansible-roles ) ansible

-# notice : if you plan to connect remotely on the service,
+# notice : if you plan to connect remotely on the installed services,
-# you need to edit the file '.ci/docker-compose.ansimulator.env' and change the listen IP
+# you need to edit the file '.ci/docker-compose.ansimulator.env' and change the listen IP to 0.0.0.0

 # list the available commands
 make help